 Embrace Pet Insurance

 10% Multi-Pet Discount

 Embrace Pet Insurance is a pet health insurance company that offers a comprehensive product designed to cover dog or cat accidents and illnesses.

 It operates a bit like human health insurance.
 When a pet is sick or suffers from an accident, a pet owner can take the pet to any veterinarian.
-The pet owner pays as they normally would, but submits a claim through Embrace’s online portal.
+The pet owner pays as they normally would, but submits a claim through Embrace’s online portal or through the app.
 Embrace then reimburses pet owners for a percentage of the covered costs.